 - Long or irregular hours

-With the exception of slipping, tripping or falling – more typically associated with injuries – and chemical hazards, any one of these can cause mental anguish or physiological disorders and goes far in explaining why there is an estimated 129,000 cases of ill-health each year.
-The chemicals present as hazard can often develop into contact dermatitis, and other skin diseases.
+With the exception of slipping, tripping or falling and chemical hazards, any one of these can cause mental anguish or physiological disorders.
+It goes far in explaining why there are an estimated 129,000 cases of ill-health each year.
+The chemicals present as a hazard can often develop into contact dermatitis, and other skin diseases.

-There is also a growing number of cases being attributed asbestos exposure.
+There is also a growing number of cases being attributed to asbestos exposure.
 Many older buildings have been constructed with asbestos for fire-retardance.
-The asbestos is often safe if air-tight in its application, but there have been a number of cases of mesothelioma and other asbestos related illnesses, like lung disease, due to exposure from buildings contaminated, or poorly maintained, with the substance.
-To make matters worse, conditions like asbestosis can take years or even decades to manifest, and often appear as standard cold and flu symptoms beforehand, if you’re at all concerned about the risk of past exposure, speak to our team – we’re experts in handling asbestos claims.
+The asbestos is often safe if airtight in its application, but there have been a number of cases of mesothelioma and other asbestos related illnesses, like lung disease, due to exposure from buildings contaminated, or poorly maintained, with the substance.
+To make matters worse, conditions like asbestosis can take years or even decades to manifest.
+They often appear as standard cold and flu symptoms beforehand, if you’re at all concerned about the risk of past exposure, speak to our team — we’re experts in handling asbestos claims.

 Does the education sector worker experience any employee fatalities?

 We can help loved ones claim compensation for the loss of life, or if that person has become seriously ill or disabled.
 We aim to seek damages to help support families during such tragedies.
-Speak to us whenever it suits you on 08082391859 for friendly and empathetic advice.
+Speak to us whenever it suits you on 08082391859^ for friendly and empathetic guidance.

-What advantages do I have if I claim for workplace negligence compensation with Friends Legal?
+What advantages do I have if I claim for employer negligence compensation with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.